b. 1967, United States; raised in Israel

 Lives and works in New York City

 Yael Kanarek’s creative practice centers on the fundamental hypothesis that language and numerals render reality, and that this reality is an entirely subjective unified field.
 Through the shuffling of physical properties that construct our use of language (matter, shape, sound), Kanarek’s work examines how verbal signifiers operate emotionally.

-Employing modes of authorship such as storytelling and multilingualism, Kanarek manipulates the biographical predisposition of cultural associations.
-As an Israeli-American, Kanarek’s perception is tempered by an awareness of post-national borderlines.
+Employing modes of authorship such as storytelling, multilingualism, Kanarek manipulates the biographical predisposition of cultural associations.
+As an Israeli-American, Kanarek’s perception is tempered with an awareness of post-national borderlines.
 Her work enters spaces of meaning determined by a global network and the negotiation of identity that occurs when confronted with multiple systems.
 Crossing these sensibilities with her observation of the Internet as a network made of language – natural and computer – her most recent projects highlight connection and rejection.